jvenegas/lob-ios/README.md

 ---------
 To run the iOS Client tests open up the iOS Client project, then build and test.
 Tests are located in the lob-iosTests folder.

+# Installation

+You can download the latest framework files from our [Releases page](https://github.com/lob/lob-ios/releases).

+Lob is also available through [CocoaPods](http://cocoapods.org).
+To install it simply add the following line to your Podfile:

+    pod "Lob-ios"